 Finally, if you want to take advantage of this disability tax credit, you have to file a special form with Canada Revenue Agency called Form T2201, Disability Tax Credit Certificate, which needs to be validated by a doctor.
 You can find the form here.

-If you’re in need of help, it’s available through the Canada Pension Plan and its disability tax credit, so contact Service Canada if you have questions.
+If you’re in need of help, it’s available through the Canada Pension Plan and the Disability Tax Credit.
+You can contact Service Canada if you have questions.

 In need of that extra boost?
-Give us a call today for a free consultation and we’ll be sure to help you every step of the way!
+Give us a call today for a free consultation!